 At the Law Office of Elliott J. Brown, we are well-equipped to advise you on your business entity options.
 Our corporate attorneys will leave no stone unturned, ensuring you have the information you need to move forward.
 Please contact us to set up an appointment.

 This blog post is not tax advice.
 The attorneys at the Law Office of Elliott J. Brown are not tax attorneys or CPAs.
-You consult with a tax advisor or CPA before making a decision on any tax-related matters.
+You should consult with a tax advisor or CPA before making a decision on any tax-related matters.